Splint Fitting At Remedy Medical Group

 Yes, but not many.
 Most people complain about comfort.
 When a person first begins wearing a splint, it can be a little uncomfortable since the pain is still present and the body part isn’t used to wearing the splint.
 Harder splints are obviously more uncomfortable compared to the softer ones, but sometimes the harder splints are necessary to retain joint position.
 Fortunately, the body will adapt to the splint over time.
 Another complaint is about the smell of the splint.
 As people continue to wear a splint for a long period of time, the body part begins to sweat, which is absorbed into the splint, particularly if the splint is made of a particular fabric.
 Accumulated sweat and dirt can begin to smell, so it is always a good idea to wash the splint periodically.

 If you need a splint fitting, we would be happy to help.
-Call Remedy Medical Group in Redwood City at (650) 306-9490 to schedule an appointment for a splint fitting today.
+Call Remedy Medical Group in San Mateo at (650) 306-9490 to schedule an appointment for a splint fitting today.